cfengine/documentation/reference/promise-types/access.markdown

 conditions specified in the access promise.
 Use `ifencrypted` to grant access only if the transfer is encrypted, and control with `maproot` (like its NFS counterpart) which hosts can see file objects not owned by the server process owner.
-When access is granted to a directory, the promise is automatically given about all of its contents and sub-directories.
+When access is granted to a directory, the promise is automatically made about all of its contents and sub-directories.

-File resources are specified using an absolute filepath, but can set a `shortcut` through which clients can access the resource without detailed knowledge of the filesystem layout on the server.
+File resources are specified using an absolute filepath, but can set a `shortcut` through which clients can access the resource using a logical name, without having any detailed knowledge of the filesystem layout on the server.
 Specifically in access promises about files, a special variable context `connection` is available with variables `ip`, `key` and `hostname`, containing information about the connection through which access is attempted.

 ```cf3
    "/var/cfengine/cmdb/$(connection.key).json"